lm2-poly/3Deye/docs/contents/getting_started.rst

 Installation
 ==================================================

+Install `python 3.8
+<https://www.python.org/downloads/>`_ with pip, download 3Deye on the `github page
-Install python 3.8 with pip and install the dependencies using the following command
+<https://www.github.com/lm2-poly/3Deye>`_ and install the dependencies using the following command

 .. code-block:: shell